 Grace Helbig, A relatively unknown YouTube star in 2010, now an actress, comedian, and podcaster, with 2.8m subscribers on her channel; Grace was kind enough (along with Michelle Vargas), to actually guest host my podcast while I was in the hospital with a broken arm from mountain biking; we've never met in person

 The value exchange of having a podcast was really quite simple (though I understand I had the power of WIRED's brand behind me the first few years).
 I needed someone to interview that was cool and interesting, they needed a place to talk about what was on their mind.

-Is there are a future podcast on the horizon?
+So is there a future version of The Hopkinson Report on the horizon?
 I'd love it!

-However, while I naively rushed into things the first time around with boundless energy, I'm now cursed with knowing how much work it is to produce a great, consistent show.
-While this has made me wait for the right opportunity, hopefully the stars (and pancakes) will align again some time in the future.
+However, while I naively rushed into things the first time around with boundless energy, I'm now cursed with knowing how much work it is to produce a great, consistent content.